Applications for the 2022 award are now closed. Please check back in January 2023 for information and details on applying for next year’s award.

 Applicant must be a high school senior who:

-- is a member of an underrepresented ethnic minority in the field of engineering: African-American, Hispanic, or Native American,
+- is a member of an underrepresented ethnic minority in the field of engineering: African-American, Hispanic, Native American, or Pacific Islander.

 - is a U.S. citizen.